TeamNewPipe/NewPipe/doc/newpipe-material-roadmap.md

 - Maintain status bar and navigation bar contrast in Light, Dark, and Black themes, including gesture navigation edge cases.
-- Ensure settings controls, `MaterialSwitch` widgets, preference text/icons, top tabs, dialogs, cards, toolbar surfaces, and selected/activated states all update from the resolved palette.
+- Ensure settings controls, `MaterialSwitch` widgets, preference text/icons, top/bottom TabLayout tabs, dialogs, cards, toolbar surfaces, and selected/activated states all update from the resolved palette.
 - Keep a neutral fallback palette for older Android and dynamic-color-disabled devices so unsupported devices do not fall back to fixed green chrome.
 - Define the new preference key/value format carefully so settings export/import